-Bhairavanath temple, the temple devoted to lord bhairava is one of the most reputable and darkest temples in Bhaktapur city.
-This rectangular based temple is raised on the left-hand side of the giant nyatapola temple.
-The Bhairavanath established in this temple is said to be a formidable incarnation of lord shiva, who also prefers to name as Kasi Vishwanath or Aakash bhairava.
+The Bhairavanath established in this temple is a formidable incarnation of lord shiva, who also prefers to name Kasi Vishwanath and Aakash bhairava.
 He is somehow famous for his obstreperous and stubborn character.

-This three-storeyed pagoda styled bhairavanath temple was erected in the early 17th century by King Jagat Jyoti Malla.
-But it was not tripled roofed then.
-Later on, it was modified into a triple roofed temple at the hand of king bhupatindra Malla in 1718 AD.
-The reconstruction was done after the engineering of the nyatapola temple.
-By worse luck, it was collapsed in the devasting earthquake of 1934AD and optimistically reassembled in the same structure.
-The ruinous earthquake of April 2015 again made this temple renovated.
-It destroyed the tiny way, passing through the betal temple which ultimately leads you toward the interior part of the bhairavnath temple.
+By worse luck, the devasting earthquake of 1934AD collapsed it.
+And optimistically reassembled in the same structure.
+The ruinous earthquake of April 2015 again, made this temple renovated.
+It also destroyed the tiny way, passing through the betal temple.
+That ultimately leads toward the interior part of the bhairavnath temple.